LucDuponcheelAtGitHub/PSBP/README.md

 (composite-)value to `β`. `let_` then pushes `β` on `σ` obtaining a runtime stack`σ × β`.

 `at_` states that, if it possible to transform a value `α`, accessed on the runtime stack `σ`, to an intermediate value `β`, and to transform `σ × β` to `γ`, then it is possible to transform the runtime stack `σ` to `γ`.

+Runtime stack positions go up starting from their use site.
+More about this later.

 ### Some positions